-\ Less than one percent.
+\ Less than 1%.

-(1) Includes securities that are exercisable, or vest, within 60 days.
+- (1) Includes securities that are exercisable, or vest, within 60 days.
 For each Director, includes RSUs which have vested and RSUs that will vest within 60 days.
-Includes the following number of vested SARs calculated on a "net" basis, i.e. the number of shares each SAR may be exercised for based on the market value of Common Stock as of February 24, 2020: N. Grasberger, 145,409; P. Minan, 43,182; T. McKenzie, 21,151; R. Hochman, 21,444; and J. Gill, 3,359.

-- (2) Includes, for executive officers, unvested RSUs, PSUs (stated at target), and SARs (stated on a gross basis).
-In addition, Ms. Eddy and Mr. Everitt elected to defer a portion of their Director fees in the forms of credits for non-voting phantom shares under the terms of our Deferred Compensation Plan for Non-Employee Directors.
+Includes only vested SARs that were "in the money" as of February 22, 2023. - (2) Includes, for executive officers, unvested RSUs, PSUs (stated at target), and SARs (stated on a gross basis).
+In addition, Directors are able to defer a portion of their Director fees in the forms of credits for non-voting phantom shares under the terms of our Deferred Compensation Plan for Non-Employee Directors.
 These phantom shares are included as stock equivalents.
 They will ultimately be paid out in cash based upon the value of the shares at the time of payout.
-While unvested awards and phantom shares included in this column may not be voted or transferred, we have included them in the table as they represent an economic interest in our common stock that is subject to the same market risk as ownership of actual shares of our common stock. - (3) The information for BlackRock, Inc. is derived from a Schedule 13G/A filing by such entity with the SEC on February 4, 2020.
-Based on its filings with the SEC, BlackRock, Inc. has the sole voting power over 11,793,726 shares of our common stock and sole dispositive power over 11,944,975 shares of our common stock. - (4) The information for The Vanguard Group is derived from a Schedule 13G/A filing by such entity with the SEC on February 12, 2020.
-Based on its filings with the SEC, The Vanguard Group has the sole voting power over 165,492 shares of our common stock and sole dispositive power over 8,025,836 shares of our common stock and shared dispositive power over 168,859 shares of our common stock.
+While unvested awards and phantom shares included in this column may not be voted or transferred, we have included them in the table as they represent an economic interest in our common stock that is subject to the same market risk as ownership of actual shares of our common stock. - (3) The information for BlackRock, Inc. is derived from a Schedule 13G/A filing by such entity with the SEC on January 26, 2023.
+Based on its filings with the SEC, BlackRock, Inc. has the sole voting power over 13,017,994 shares of our common stock and sole dispositive power over 13,182,275 shares of our common stock. - (4) The information for The Vanguard Group is derived from a Schedule 13G/A filing by such entity with the SEC on February 9,2023.
+Based on its filings with the SEC, The Vanguard Group has the shared voting power over 144,950 shares of our common stock, sole dispositive power over 9,121,506 shares of our common stock and shared dispositive power over 216,055 shares of our common stock. - (5) The information for Barrow Hanley Global Investors is derived from a Schedule 13G filing by such entity with the SEC on February 15, 2023.
+Based on its filings with the SEC, Barrow Hanley Global Investors has the sole voting power over 4,770,968 shares of our common stock, shared voting power over 35,456 shares of our common stock and sole dispositive power over 4,806,424 shares of our common stock. - (6) The information for Cooper Creek Partners Management LLC is derived from a Schedule 13G filing by such entity with the SEC on February 13, 2023.
+Based on its filings with the SEC, Cooper Creek Partners Management LLC has the sole voting power over 4,398,355 shares of our common stock and sole dispositive power over 4,398,355 shares of our common stock.

 Except as otherwise stated, each individual or entity has sole voting and investment power over the shares set forth opposite his, her or its name.
-None of the Directors, Director candidates or executive officers individually beneficially owned 1% or more of our Common Stock, and our current Directors and executive officers as a group beneficially owned less than 1% of our outstanding common stock.